Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 - Avoid over-optimizing exact-match anchors.

-- Resist forced linking without context.
+- Resist forced linking without contextual relevance.

 “Good anchor text is descriptive… and relevant to the page that it’s on.”